5T33Z0/Clover-Crate/RtVariables/README.md

 |5| CSR Boot           | 0x20 | x |
 |6| Black Background   | 0x40 |

-**NOTES**:
+> [!NOTE]
+>

-- In most cases you don't have to change anything here.
+> - In most cases you don't have to change anything here.
 But if you do, you should exactly know what you are doing and why!
 You can also change these flags from the Options menu in the Bootloader GUI (Options/System Parameters/bootargs/Flags).
 But in this case the applied settings are only applied temporary for the next boot.
-- The Clover menu contains 2 additional entries: "Login UI" and "Install UI".
+> - The Clover menu contains 2 additional entries: "Login UI" and "Install UI".
 They don't have a hex value assigned to them so you can't add them to the bitmask.
-- My [Clover Calcs](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) spreadsheet contains a calculator to calculate your own bitmask (usually not required).
+> - My [Clover Calcs](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) spreadsheet contains a calculator to calculate your own bitmask (usually not required).

 ## CsrActiveConfig
 With the release of macOS El Capitan in 2015, a new security feature was introduced: System Integrity Protection (SIP).
 By default, SIP is enabled (`0x000`) and does not allow you to load your kexts or install your system utilities.
 To disable it, you can calculate your own bitmask containing various flags.